-The more porous your hair is – that is, the drier it feels and the more split ends it has - the quicker your color fades.
+The more porous your hair is – that is, the drier it feels and the more split ends it has - the quicker your colour fades.
 So, it’s definitely worth using a conditioner every time you wash your hair and, if you can squeeze it in, a hair mask (or a deep conditioning treatment) once a week.

 If you're rocking a light blonde look (especially if you have bleached hair), try out a purple shampoo that tones your hair and reduces any yellow hues that can make your hair look dull and brassy.
 If you have brunette hair, opt for a blue shampoo and conditioner duo designed with darker brown hair in mind.

-Instead, go for sulfate-free products which contribute to maintaining the natural oils on your scalp (don't worry - these are the good, healthy oils) and leave your hair moisturized and hydrated.
+Instead, go for sulphate-free products which contribute to maintaining the natural oils on your scalp (don't worry - these are the good, healthy oils) and leave your hair moisturized and hydrated.
 This is especially important for wavy and curlier hair textures.

-When you wash your hair, use warm or lukewarm water (or cool water if you can) and try a filtered shower head (this removes some of the iron and limescale from your shower water) which can also help protect your vibrant color from fading.
+When you wash your hair, use warm or lukewarm water (or cool water if you can) and try a filtered shower head (this removes some of the iron and limescale from your shower water) which can also help protect your vibrant colour from fading.

 With that being said, try to avoid swimming pools if possible.
-Chlorinated water is one of the biggest culprits of drying out colored hair and weakening hair strands (this can also cause split ends).
+Chlorinated water is one of the biggest culprits of drying out coloured hair and weakening hair strands (this can also cause split ends).

 You might also want to try our temporary Root Touch-Up Spray for when you are looking for a touch-up on the go.

 Our final tip is to avoid using any hot tools (or try to reduce the amount you use them if you're a fan of heat styling).
-Heated appliances like flat irons, curling irons, or blow dryers can also fade your color and make your hair appear duller.
+Heated appliances like flat irons, curling irons, or blow dryers can also fade your colour and make your hair appear duller.

 Applying a heat protectant before styling with heat can help reduce damage to your hair.
 Heat protectant sprays create a barrier between your locks and the styling tools you use and can also help smoothen the hair cuticle (the outermost layer of your hair).